scikit-hep/uproot3/documentation.md

 fNbytes = fNbytesInfo = fObjlen + fKeylen = Number of bytes occupied by this TKey
 fObjlen = ?
 fDatime = Date and time (Need to figure out format)
-fKeylen = Last sensible byte
+fKeylen = ?
 fCycle = Instance of creation of the key
 fSeekKey = ?
 fVersion = Version of that instance(Follow ROOT)
 fSeekPdir = 100?
 (0 for first cursor location?)
-fClassName = ?
+fClassName = Name of class of objects being pointed to.
 fName = ?
-fTitle = ?
+fTitle = Title of the object.(Not important)

 ## Directory